 Supporting business to reopen webinars

 Our business webinars are hosted in partnership with the Federation of Small Businesses and the South East London Chamber of Commerce.
-They are a chance for local business owners to connect with council officers for support with reopening and have their questions answered.
+They are a chance for local business owners to connect with council officers and have their questions about reopening answered.
 Subjects covered include licensing, planning, grants and COVID-safety.

 Further help and advice